chocolate-doom/chocolate-doom/README.md

  * Widescreen support both zoomed view and real wide (bits from Russian Doom and Crispy).
  * Enable loading 16 bit RIFF wavs in .wads (SmileTheory).
  * Doom 1.0 and 1.1 emulation (SmileTheory).
+ * Draw the player mugshot with max view.
  * Supports SIGIL (even multiplayer), E1M4b and E1M8b (Crispy).
  * Extended setup to support SIGIL and new features.
 Can warp to title.
  * There's a new 'Unholy massacre' skill level (-skill 6). :D Double monsters, lesser health pickups,